 So, if Popular Music is the now the dominant cultural force, where are its training programmes in comparison with Classical Music?
 Where and how are PM singers getting their voice training, and how much of what is being taught is current or relevant?

-As a strong promoter of the value of pop, rock and soul singing, and the need for much more research in this historically neglected area, I have spent the last three years pursuing a number of different academic studies as part of my MA in Vocal Pedagogy, including:
+As a strong promoter of the value of pop, rock and soul singing, and the need for much more research in this historically neglected area, I have spent the last few years pursuing a number of different academic studies as part of my MA in Vocal Pedagogy, including: